ADMISSION TO THE GRADUATE SCHOOL OF THE UNIVERSITY

 Covers and binding: simple and easy to read.
 Please place your name on the cover of your portfolio.

-- If we are not able to use the file you submit for your portfolio, you will be contacted at the email on your application.
+If we are not able to use the file you submit for your portfolio, you will be contacted at the email on your application.
 Please be sure to check the email you use on your application regularly throughout the application process.
-An application missing a portfolio is considered incomplete at the time our admissions commitee reviews applications.
+An application missing a portfolio is considered incomplete at the time our admissions committee reviews applications.

 Letters of Recommendation